valerymoskalenko/D365FFO-PowerShell-scripts/README.md

 Create a Scheduled task.
 That executes AxDB backup and upload it to Azure Blob Storage every day at 8:07 am

+# Invoke-D365FFOMovingData2OneDiskAndVMOptimization.ps1
+Optimization for LCS-controlled Azure VM (Tier 1 only)
+- Deploy new VM through LCS
+   - Tier 1 only.
+Cloud-hosted on your Azure subscription
+   - Set 2,4, or any disks
+   - Set it Premium SSD, Managed
+- Wait for deployment completion
+- Add new Premium SSD to your LCS Azure VM
+- Execute this script.
+This script do the following
+   - Detact new disk.
+Init and format it.
+   - Add SQL service account to Administrators group and update Local Policy
+   - Update Windows Defender rules
+   - Set min and max RAM for SQL server
+   - Move Temp DB to disk D: (temporary disk)
+   - Set grow parameters for all Databases
+   - Shrink all databases
+   - Detach all databases
+   - Copy all data to the new disk
+   - Rename disks
+   - Update default paths on SQL server
+   - Schedule Index Optimization task
+   - Delete old disks and storage pool
+- Detach old disks (2,4, or more)
+- Delete old detached disks from Azure Storage
+- Convert disks to Standard SSD, update cache options

 # Test-D365FOLabelsFromCheckins.ps1
 Find missing labels between Latest checked-in Label file and all versions of the same Label file.
 It download all versions of Label file from DevOps.
 Store them.
 Then compare with the latest version in order to find any missing label Ids